Nobody ever says, “I want to be a pool

 Seeing the two needs, the company began manufacturing their own fiberglass pools in November 2013 out of their plant in Warsaw, Virginia.

 By the end of 2014, they had built and installed over 30 of their own pool shells in the ground.
-In 2015 that number rose to over 60, and in 2016 doubled again to 120.
+In 2015 that number rose to over 60.

-Today, River Pools continues their vision that made everything possible in 2008: Be the best, most innovative, and most educational fiberglass pool builder and manufacturer in the world.
+Today, River Pools continues to carry out the vision that made everything possible in 2008: Be the best fiberglass pool manufacturer, installer, innovator, and educator in the world.

 And from the looks of it, things are just beginning…